 The Ministry of Justice and Consitutional Affairs, Family Affairs, and Gender Labour Relations, are tasked with coming out with annual reports.
 The Law Reform Commission and Ministry of Gender, Labour and Social Development will come out with half-yearly reports.

-The Ugandan NAP does not specify the period for which the NAP will be implemented, nor does it give specific timeframes for the actions to which it commits.
+The 2008 Ugandan NAP does not specify the period for which the NAP will be implemented, nor does it give specific timeframes for the actions to which it commits.
+In the third Ugandan NAP it indicates that the 2008 NAP was implemented until 2010.

 The NAP includes five Strategic Objectives: